 Pumpkin Oobleck

-Here’s how to make this super simple 3 ingredient hands-on science play with real pumpkins!
-I love checking out my kitchen pantry for supplies for science experiments.
-Our original how to make oobleck recipe is a hit all year round.
+Here’s how to make this simple, three-ingredient, hands-on science play with real pumpkins!
+Our original how-to-make oobleck recipe is a hit all year round.
+Don’t miss out on making a Pumpkin-Cano, too!

 How To Make Pumpkin Oobleck